Diane Currie Sam

 The inspiration behind this story comes from me watching a news story about the family separations at the US border.
 It was this news clip that broke my heart:

-It's hard to listen to the children crying.
-I have so many feelings around this, but the foremost one is a sense of hopeless fury.
 Separating a child from her parents is abuse.
 We know that.
 It infuriates me.
 I remember thinking ‘when will they ever learn?
 How could they do this again?
 It’s like something out of a Dickens novel'.
+Why can't they just unite this girl with her aunt?

 Then I thought of Oliver Twist, the child lost in corrupt and heartless system, trying to find a home, a family.
 From the poor houses on the London streets in the 1870s, to the residential school system, the Sixties Scoop, the Doukhobor childen in BC taken from their families in the 1950s - it's all one sad, infuriating cycle of power and abuse.

-What if Oliver Twist in 1870's London could become Olivia Ortiz in 2019 USA?
+What if Oliver Twist in 1870's London could become Olivia Ortiz in 2017 USA?

 The Lost Child & The Hero's Journey